Where is Chris Coleman now?

 A fine first season saw Fulham finishing in ninth place but after selling a lot of their best players over the coming years including the likes of Edwin van der Sar and Louis Saha, the team struggled and Coleman was sacked in 2007.

-After brief spells with Real Sociedad and Coventry City, Coleman started a media career in television as a co-commentator for ITV.
+After brief spells with Real Sociedad and Coventry City, Coleman embarked on a new career in the media as a co-commentator for ITV and a pundit for Sky Sports.

-In 2011, Chris Coleman was back in football management with Greek side Larissa but left after the club fell into financial difficulties.
+In 2011, Coleman made a return to football management with Greek side Larissa but left after just seven months when the club fell into financial difficulties.

-In January 2012 Chris Coleman was named as successor to the late Gary Speed as the Welsh national team manager.
+However, he was only out of work for a matter of days before he was appointed as successor to the late Gary Speed as the Welsh national team manager.

 The team was a revelation in the tournament, topping their group (which included England), and beating Northern Ireland and a highly fancied Belgium team before losing in the semi-finals to Cristiano Ronaldo’s Portugal.